Posted on November 28th 2018

 Like the other two The Sims 2 for portable systems, this game, too, features the Sanity mechanic.
 This time around, though, sanity is not restored by just keeping yourself healthy.
 That only prevents loss of sanity.
 To restore sanity, you have to fulfill your Sim's wants.
 This is fine as a gameplay mechanic, but it also has an implication we don't like... in The Sims 2 on GBA or The Sims 2 on DS, we liked the message that basic self-care can make a big difference to your mental state.
 In this game, self-care only stops things from getting worse, but doesn't directly help things get better.
 And that's not really true to life.

-Plus, in this game, sanity drops easily and is hard to recharge, since you have to complete certain randomized tasks to regain it.
-When your Sim is at low sanity, they become unable to gain skills, and it becomes more difficult to have positive social interactions, so if your Sim is already losing their mind, and their wants are to gain a skill point or to kiss someone, they can't, because they're not in the right state of mind to learn or to socialize, and so how are you going to get your Sim out of this slump?
+Plus, in this game, sanity drops easily, but it is not necessarily easy to recharge it, since doing so involves completing certain randomized tasks, which might be more or less difficult to achieve.
+When your Sim is at low sanity, they become unable to gain skills, and your attempts at interacting with other Sims become less likely to be successful.
+So if your Sim is already losing their mind, and their wants are to gain a skill point or to kiss someone, they can't, because they're not in the right state of mind to learn something or to socialize with anyone.
+At this rate, how are you going to get your Sim out of this slump?
 You end up just going back to bed.
 That's darkly realistic.
-But doing so rolls a new set of wants, and hopefully one of them is something your Sim can actually muster the willpower to do, like dancing alone in their house.
+But going to sleep rolls a new set of wants, and hopefully one of the new ones will be something your Sim can actually muster the willpower to do, like dancing alone in their house.

 We had our trouble with this mechanic.
 At the beginning of the game, we accidentally got our sanity super low, and couldn't achieve anything.
 We thought we were doing something wrong in leveling up the skills, because they wouldn't rise, but we learned it was because our Sim Lucy just didn't have the mental fortitude to learn anything in that dark time.